openqasm/openqasm/source/language/subroutines.rst

 A subroutine is invoked with the syntax ``name(parameters)`` and may be assigned to an ``output`` as needed via an assignment operator (``=``, ``+=``, etc).
+There must be no whitespace between ``name`` and the opening parenthesis.

 Using subroutines, we can define an X-basis measurement with the program::